panzerdp/dmitripavlutin.com/content/posts/135-dynamic-import/index.md

 It returns a promise and starts an asynchronous task to load the module.
 If the module was loaded successfully, then the promise resolves to the module content, otherwise, the promise rejects.

-`path` can be any expression that evaluates to a string indicating a path.
+`path` can be any expression that evaluates to a string denoting a path.
 Valid path expressions are:

 ```javascript
 // Classic string literals